 According to the survey, Americans in the South, at 32 percent, were most likely to receive credit card denials, compared to those in the Northeast (27 percent), Midwest (26 percent) and West (26 percent).

 While location alone is not a factor in determining creditworthiness, a number of factors that are influenced by one’s location may contribute to higher denials in some regions across the country compared to others.
 And it’s important to know what issuers do look for in a candidate so you can better prepare your applications for approval, regardless of your location.
+Want to see if you pre-qualify without affecting your credit score?
+Check out our CardMatch feature and get matched with a card that best fits your needs.

 Factors that do impact your approvals